 Their victory came weeks after they seized Salma, another rebel enclave in the area.
 Latakia is a stronghold of the Assad regime and the Alawite sect, to which the president belongs, but the opposition had long established a foothold in the northern reaches of the area across the border from Turkey.

 Peace talks are scheduled in Geneva in an attempt to negotiate an end to the five-year civil war.
 The opposition has complained about what it says is undue pressure from the US to attend the talks without preconditions demanding an end to shelling and sieges on civilians living in opposition-held territories.
 The talks were due to start on Monday but have been delayed.
-(Heat brought on the US and arms giant Raytheon by Veterans Today…for aiding terrorism)
+(Heat brought on the US and arms giant Raytheon by VT…for aiding terrorism)

 The opposition attributes the setbacks in Latakia to an almost complete cut-off throughout January of TOW anti-tank missiles, which had proved devastating to the regime’s armoury.
 They say the cut-off is a consequence of the US putting pressure on regional backers of the opposition in an effort to force them to take part in the peace talks.